maomao0217/academic-pages/index.md

 ## About Me

 I am Huamao Xie (谢华茂), currently a Ph.D. candidate at the School of Computer Science and Technology, Beijing Jiaotong University, under the supervision of Prof. [Ding Ding](https://faculty.bjtu.edu.cn/7492/).
 Prior to this, I obtained my Master of Engineering degree from Jiangxi University of Science and Technology in June 2020, under the supervision of Prof. [Zhendong Wang](https://ie.jxust.edu.cn/info/1094/8176.htm).
-My research interests lie in cloud workflow scheduling, neural networks, and multi-objective optimization, with a particular focus on the integration and application of neural networks and reinforcement learning in multi-objective optimization.
+My research interests lie in cloud workflow scheduling, neural networks, and evolutionary intelligence, with a particular focus on the integration and application of deep learning and reinforcement learning in multi-objective optimization.
 My goal is to develop efficient multi-objective optimization methods for real-world engineering applications.

 ## Research Interests

 - **Cloud Computing:** cloud workflow scheduling, cloud task scheduling, cloud resource allocation, virtual machine placement
-- **Multi-objective Optimization:** multi-objective evolutionary algorithms, neural networks, reinforcement learning
+- **Multi-objective Optimization:** multi-objective evolutionary algorithms, neural networks, deep learning, reinforcement learning

 ## News